leo91000/covid-japan-informations/japan-covid-informations.md

 **4\.
 Suspension of visa validity**

-Validity of visas listed below is suspended.
+Validity of visas listed below is suspended for the time being.

 (1) Single and multiple-entry visas issued by March 8th, 2020 by Japanese Embassies or Consulates General in China (including Hong Kong and Macau) and Republic of Korea